hejiheji001/Builder-Catalogue/Readme.md

 - For each piece that `megabuilder99` owns, compute how many other users own it (and optionally its median quantity).
 - Keep pieces that are present in at least ~50% of users and cap the usable quantity by a conservative per-piece limit.

-### 4. Colour-flexible sets for `dr_crocodile` (HARD)
+### 4. Color-flexible sets for `dr_crocodile` (HARD)

-- For each set, group pieces by original colour and compute requirements per colour.
+- For each set, group pieces by original color and compute requirements per color.
-- Check which target colours `dr_crocodile` can use to recolour a whole original colour while still having enough pieces.
+- Check which target colors `dr_crocodile` can use to recolor a whole original color while still having enough pieces.
-- Treat this as a small matching / backtracking problem: each original colour must map to a distinct target colour; if a complete mapping exists, the set becomes buildable with some colour scheme.
+- Treat this as a small matching / backtracking problem: each original color must map to a distinct target color; if a complete mapping exists, the set becomes buildable with some color scheme.

 ---